Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Experimental Setup

 \subsection{RLVR-Based Evaluation}

-\paragraph{The GRPO Algorithm.} We adopt Group Relative Policy Optimization (GRPO)~\citep{DeepSeekMath} as our RLVR algorithm.
-Formally, for each question $q$, GRPO samples a group of outputs $\{o_1, o_2, \cdots, o_G\}$ from the old policy $\pi_{\theta_{old}}$ and then optimizes the policy model by maximizing the following objective:
+\textbf{Group Relative Policy Optimization} (GRPO)~\citep{DeepSeekMath} is adopted as our RLVR algorithm.
+Formally, for each question $q$, GRPO samples a group of outputs $\{o_1, \cdots, o_G\}$ from the old policy $\pi_{\theta_{\text{old}}}$ and then optimizes the policy model by maximizing the following objective:

-where $\epsilon$ and $\beta$ are hyperparameters, and $\hat{A}_{i,t}$ is the advantage calculated based on the relative rewards of the outputs inside each group only.
+where $r_{i,t}=\frac{\pi_\theta(o_{i,t} | q, o_{i,<t})}{\pi_{\theta_{\text{old}}}(o_{i,t} | q, o_{i,<t})}$, $\epsilon$ and $\beta$ are hyperparameters, and $\hat{A}_{i,t}$ is the advantage calculated based on the relative rewards of the outputs inside each group only.

-\paragraph{Reward Function for \textit{RandomCalculation}.} The ground-truth answers to our randomly generated arithmetic problems often contain high-precision decimals.
-When the standard RLVR framework supplies only binary feedback (0 or 1), the model almost never receives positive reinforcement, making training highly unstable and prone to divergence.
-To address this limitation, we design a continuous reward that ranges from 0 to 1 and jointly penalizes both absolute and relative errors between the model prediction and the reference answer.
-This denser signal greatly stabilizes reinforcement learning.
-Let \( a \) be the model output, \( b \) be the reference answer, and \( \epsilon = 10^{-6} \) be a small constant for numerical stability.
-The reward \( r \) is computed as: